endegraaf/simple-notes-taking-app/README.md

-# People Tracker Web App
+# Simple Note taking Web App

 This is a simple Flask web application to track information about people you have conversations with.